Boyhood (2014 film): Filming and writing

 It's Tolstoy-esque in scope.
 I thought Before Sunrise was the most unique thing I would ever be a part of, but Rick has engaged me in something even more strange.
 Doing a scene with a young boy at the age of seven when he talks about why do raccoons die, and at the age of 12 when he talks about video games, and 17 when he asks me about girls, and have it be the same actor—to watch his voice and body morph—it's a little bit like time-lapse photography of a human being.

 Although Linklater had referred to the project as Boyhood during the early years of production, in 2013 he settled on the title 12 Years, but was forced to rename it due to the release of 12 Years a Slave the year prior.
 In consideration of the possibility that the actors' circumstances or availability might change over the extended period of production, Linklater had also observed that the film potentially could also have been named Motherhood, Fatherhood, etc. Hawke was amazed that the producers "still had their job" at the film's completion, despite "(having) to hide a couple hundred thousand dollars a year for over a decade while we slowly made this movie".
 Despite the risks, Linklater was allowed an unusual level of freedom with the production, never having to show IFC the work as it progressed.

 Costume designer Kari Perkins had to review each year's footage to ensure there were no accidental repetitions and to create a "flow" to the costumes.

-When discussing shooting format in an interview, Linklater discussed how insistent he was on shooting 35mm film:
+When discussing shooting format in an interview, Linklater discussed how insistent he was on shooting 35 mm film:

 We very intentionally shot in the same way throughout, just to get a unified look.
 35mm negative is about the most stable thing you could shoot on.
 We kinda had that from the beginning.
 I remember it not even being a question.
 You know the HD formats, I didn't really like them very much at all.
 I'm just not warming up to them.
 But they change a lot.
 The film would have six different looks if we tried to keep up.